 Baumeister and colleagues have an answer.
 There are certain contexts where a boost of self-confidence can improve performance, and these opportunities should not be ignored.

-This method ensures that children receive some positive attention and have the opportunity to develop a healthy self-esteem, but it does not run the risk of convincing children that they are exceedingly competent whether they work hard or not.
+This method ensures that children receive some positive attention and have the opportunity to develop healthy self-esteem, and it does not run the risk of convincing children that they are exceedingly competent whether they work hard or not.

 Steve Baskin (2011) lays out another positive move parents can take: letting their children fail.
 Recently parents have taken great care in shielding their children from pain and problems and forming a protective bubble of love and esteem-building around them.
 This often has the unintended consequence of not only protecting children from struggle but also from growth.